 - CYP2C8 inhibitors such as gemfibrozil (medicine to treat high fat in your blood)

-- opioids (pain medicine), medicines to treat depression, and medicines to treat Parkinson’s disease
+- Medicines to treat Parkinson's disease

-- medicines to control your heart rate and blood pressure (beta blocker medicines and calcium channel blocker medicines)
+- Medicines to control your heart rate and blood pressure (beta blocker medicines and calcium channel blocker medicines)

 You should not receive live vaccines during treatment with ZEPOSIA, for at least 1 month before taking ZEPOSIA and for 3 months after you stop taking ZEPOSIA.
 Vaccines may not work as well when given during treatment with ZEPOSIA.